gcadau/Electronic-Components-AI-Detection/READ_ME.md

                         Standard values.
 See the <a href="#Domain-Randomization-Standard-Factor-Parameters">section</a>.
                         (default: None)
   --dom_rand__dist_pars DOM_RAND__DIST_PARS [DOM_RAND__DIST_PARS ...]
                         Domain randomization distribution parameters.
-Use the
-                        linearized version (i.e. Parameters list, whose
-                        cardinality depends on the number of parameters: single parameters separated by 1 single space.
+                        Use the linearized version, i.e. Parameters list, whose cardinality depends on the number of parameters: single parameters separated by 1 single space.
                         A single parameter can be a scalar, a vector or a a matrix.
                         Inside a vector, elements are separated by 1 single space.
                         Inside a matrix, rows are representd as a (transpose) vector and inserted separated by 1 single space).
-If None, standard distributions
-                        parameters are used.
+                        If None, standard distributions parameters are used.
                         Domain randomization, standard
                         distribution parameters.
 The meaning of the parameter depends on the distribution(s) considered.
 If
                         univariate distributions are used, the order reflects